 The Graduate Teacher Performance Assessment (GTPA) is an integrated assessment that connects the academic program and the professional experience, and in so doing connects research, theory and practice.
-The GTPA is a single culminating authentic summative assessment designed to demonstrate preservice teachers' ability to meet the Graduate Teacher Standards and to plan, teach, assess and reflect on their final-year professional practice.
+The GTPA is a single culminating authentic summative assessment undertaken in a final-year professional experience placement.
+It includes five practices: planning, teaching, assessing, reflecting and appraising.
+It provides evidence of preservice teachers' competence for classroom practice and their ability to meet the Australian Professional Standards for Teachers at the Graduate level (AITSL, 2011).